If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 This leads to the demand for voice-overs, dubbing projects, scripts, and subtitles.
 Also, the need to translate lyrics of Kpop for learners is rising.

-There is also plenty of work for audio translation, video games, and transliteration.
-All these demands have gone up recently.
+There is also plenty of work for audio translation, video games, and transliteration, all of which have increased in demand recently.

 Does literary work attract you?
 Then, you can translate texts from Korean to your mother tongue or vice versa.

 These include novels, short stories, plays, essays, and poems.
-Plus, texts about history, literature, culture, etc., are available.
+Texts about history, literature, culture, etc., are also available.

-There is also an enormous market for the conversion of self-help, science, and research.
+There is also an enormous market for converting self-help, science, and research.
 You can find many possibilities in publishing positions and educational books in various fields.

 (iii) Transcreation